 $ du -hc Documents/ 21M Documents/Finance 4.0K Documents/Secret/Empty 40K Documents/Secret 21M Documents/ 21M total

-- Display the total size of folders or directories.
+- Display only the total size of a directory without listing its contents.

 $ du -hs Documents/ 21M Documents/